derekenos/gritty-viddy/README.md

 The whole point of this project is to make it easy to write vanilla Javascript functions to process video frame pixels.

-More (read: accurate) details to follow, but the process is:
+To create a new filter:

-1. Add your new filter function to [filters.js](https://github.com/derekenos/gritty-viddy/blob/master/lib/filters.js).
+1. Create your new filter function in [filters.js](https://github.com/derekenos/gritty-viddy/blob/master/lib/filters.js).
 I suggest using [invert](https://github.com/derekenos/gritty-viddy/blob/master/lib/filters.js#L139-L144) as a template for a parameterless function, and [brightness](https://github.com/derekenos/gritty-viddy/blob/master/lib/filters.js#L75-L84) for one that takes one or more parameters.

 2. Add a [gpu.js](https://github.com/gpujs/gpu.js) wrapper function for your filter in [gpuFilters.js](https://github.com/derekenos/gritty-viddy/blob/master/lib/gpuFilters.js).
 I also recommend using `invert` and `brightness` as templates here.